Half-Staff Dates & Flag Rules

 How to Fly Your Flag at Half-Staff

-- Most half-staff days suggest that the American flag is at half-staff from sunrise until sunset on the days of the order.
+- Most half-staff days suggest that the is at half-staff from sunrise until sunset on the days of the order.
 Memorial Day is the exception where the American flag is at half-staff from sunrise until noon.

 - When raising the American flag to half-staff on a vertical pole, always raise it briskly to the top of the flagpole for a moment before lowering it.
 When taking it down for the night, raise it to the top of the flag pole again and lower it to the bottom.